mhuyvu/martinvu.github.io/research.md

 {% include base_path %}

-<H3>Working Papers and Works in Progress</H3>
+<H3>Working Papers </H3>
-<b>Stephen D. Schwab</b>  “<a href="https://stschwab.github.io/images/COC_Working_24MAY0924.pdf">You Had Me at Hello: The Effects of Disruptions to the Patient-Physician Relationship</a>,” Working Paper, May 2018.
+<b>Stephen D. Schwab</b>  “<a href="https://stschwab.github.io/images/Manuscript_13DEC20">You Had Me at Hello: The Effects of Disruptions to the Patient-Physician Relationship</a>,” Updated December, 2020
 <br><br>

+Abby Alpert, <b>Stephen D. Schwab</b>, and Ben Ukert “<a Opioid Abuse and Employment Outcomes: Evidence from the U.S. Military</a>”